-By activating your card you are agreeing to these Terms & Conditions.
+By activating your card you are agreeing to these Terms and Conditions.
 All provisions of the General Payment Services Agreement for Private or Business Clients, and the Supplement “Payment Instruments” are also applied to you (in respect of account opening).

 Your card must be activated within 3 months of it being issued or it may be automatically cancelled and your account may be closed.

 If you have ordered a card for someone else, it is your responsibility to give them the information required to activate the card and retrieve the PIN.
-If they start using the card we will take this as confirmation that you have communicated these Terms & Conditions to them and that they have accepted them.
+If they start using the card we will take this as confirmation that you have communicated these Terms and Conditions to them and that they have accepted them.

 In case the envelope is damaged or suspicions arise that the card may have been extracted from the envelope, you shall not activate the card received via mail, inform the Distributor thereof (within 24 hours), and return the envelope with the card to the Distributor.

 6. What if I want to change my PIN?

 If you want to change your PIN, you can do so at any ATM with PIN management functionality - locate ATMs with the “PIN change” attribute at https://www.visa.com/atmlocator.
 You can get a reminder of your PIN through your online account at www.paysera.com.

 7. How do I add funds to the Visa payment card account?

 You may pay into your account through your account at www.paysera.com.

 The time taken to credit funds to your account will depend on the method of deposit used.
 You cannot pay into your account by a balance transfer from a card.
 You may only pay in funds up to your maximum account balance.